Living Sober Sucks By Mark A. Tuschel

 Stand-up comedy

 I perform and record voice work for radio and television commercials.
-My specialty is cartoon and character voices and dialects.
+My specialty is cartoon voices, character voices and dialects.

 I have done comedy for, but not limited to: ESPN Radio, All Star Radio Network, American Comedy Network, Animal Planet and a host of other nationally known radio celebrities.